-Hawke's Bay sports park burnouts could force closure of the facility at night, CEO says
+Hawke's Bay sports park burnouts damage could force closure of the facility at night, CEO says

 The damage will cost about $1500 to fix, the equivalent of a school hiring the athletics track for three days, but the true cost could be to the entire community.

-Mackintosh said it's not the first time it's happened, and may result in the park being fenced off after hours, impacting those who use it at that time for walking and exercise.
+Mackintosh said it was not the first time it had happened - the last major damage occurred in 2018 - and might result in the park being fenced off after hours, affecting those who use it at that time for walking and exercise.

-Mackintosh said the latest damage, the last big one was in 2018, was believed to have been caused by burnouts overnight on Tuesday.
+Mackintosh said the latest damage was believed to have been caused by burnouts overnight on Tuesday.

-He said there were lots of people who will know who caused the damage and they were offering a $250 reward to anyone with information which will lead to prosecution of the offenders repairing their damage.
+He said lots of people would know who caused the damage, and they were offering a $250 reward to anyone with information which led to prosecution of the offenders.

-The substantial damage is in an area which will be used by the New Zealand athletic championships next year.
+The substantial damage is in an area to be used by the New Zealand athletic championships next year.

 It is also used daily by the community and will now be out of action until spring when the grass can grow.